cirrus-geo/cirrus-geo/docs/src/cirrus/50_operation.rst

 passed to ``get-input-payloads`` to add the ``.process.replace: true`` parameter.

-Adding this parameter when queuing a payload will result in the payload being rerun if the payload is in the following states in the StateDB: ``COMPLETED``, ``FAILED``, ``ABORTED``, or ``CLAIMED``.
+Adding this parameter when queuing a payload will result in the payload being rerun if the payload is in the following states in the StateDB: ``SUCCEEDED``, ``FAILED``, ``ABORTED``, or ``CLAIMED``.
 Checks are in place so that a state of ``PROCESSING`` will result in the payload being skipped.